 20.33.2 if you die.

 YOUR PERSONAL INFORMATION

 21.1 We will process, by computer or otherwise, personal information about you whilst we are assessing your application and/or managing your Account ('Your Information').
 We may have obtained Your Information from: you; credit reference agencies; fraud prevention agencies; other Provident Financial group companies; third parties specialising in data verification; or marketing lists provided to us by other third parties.

-21.2 We may search your credit record at credit reference agencies in relation to your application or for managing your Account, and they will supply us with credit and/or identification information.
-Details of our search will be added to their records whether or not your application is successful.
-Credit and identification information about you and those with whom you are financially linked, which is provided to us and credit reference agencies, may be used by us and other companies to make credit decisions about you and other members of your household.
+21.2 We may search your credit record at credit reference agencies, fraud prevention agencies or other relevant sources ("the agencies") in relation to your application or for managing your Account, and they will supply us with credit and/or identification information.
+Whether or not your application is successful details of our search will be added to credit reference agencies' records and information records and information provided on your application will be sent to and will be recorded by them.
+We may access and use this information in an anonymised form for research and development purposes.
+Credit and identification information about you and those with whom you are financially linked, which is provided to us and the agencies, may be used by us and other companies to make credit decisions about you and other members of your household.
 Where we use a third party to verify any information we have about you, any of this information may also be used for identification purposes, debt tracing and prevention of money laundering, as well as the management of your Account.
 We will update Your Information with any data we receive from a third party where they have provided us with a data verification search.

 21.3 When assessing your application, we may use credit scoring or other automated decision making facilities.

 21.4 We will, on a regular monthly basis, provide details of the performance of your Account to credit reference agencies.
 This information may be used by other companies to make decisions about credit and credit-related services for you and other members of your household.